 Graduates can expect:

-• a range of roles, from practical, hands-on and physically demanding jobs to consultancy work
+• Diverse opportunities - environmental careers offer a range of roles.
+You can choose from hands-on, physically demanding jobs to consultancy work requiring strong analytical skills.

 Where can I find volunteering opportunities?